This guide answers the question, “what is off-page SEO?”

-When Google crawls the web, it scans each web page for off-page SEO elements like outbound links and brand mentions.
+When Google crawls the web, it scans each web page for off-page SEO types like outbound links and brand mentions.
 Once that work is complete, Google assigns the data it found to each individual website.
 If a website receives a lot of links and brand mentions from trusted sources, then its SEO score increases.
 (See backlinks vs referring domains for more information.)

 Off-Page SEO Examples & Types

 According to Sparktoro, brand mentions will eventually replace the Google link graph for off-site optimization signals.

 The article states:

 “There’s good evidence that over the long run, links won’t be all that crucial to Google’s rankings, and will be replaced by lexical references that connect topics and keywords to a brand, website, or page—what I’ll call ‘inferred links.'”

 What this means is that getting your brand name or a specific web page mentioned (i.e. without a link attached) in the text on another website can be powerful off-page SEO type of strategy.